-Vegetarian frozen food brand Strong Roots looks to expand in the U.S. with $18.3 million funding – TechCrunch
+Vegetarian frozen food brand Strong Roots looks to expand in the US with $18.3 million funding – TechCrunch

 While the company has spent the past four years building up a brand as a vegan alternative in frozen foods, Dennigan is now ready to expand into other categories.
 “The pieces of IP that are going to be developed and placed in market in the next 12 months especially around the fortification of the products,” he says.
 “What our research is showing us is that there’s a huge opportunity between extruded and food and what we’re doing.”

-Dennigan is, of course, referring to companies like Beyond Meat and Impossible Foods which have built protein replacement businesses over the past ten years and have surged into consumer consciousness with big deals at fast food chains (and no small amount of kerfuffles).
+Dennigan is, of course, referring to companies like Beyond Meat and Impossible Foods, which have built protein replacement businesses over the past 10 years and have surged into consumer consciousness with big deals at fast food chains (and no small amount of kerfuffles).

 The success of those two companies has set up a feeding frenzy among investors who are voraciously scarfing up vegetarian food companies to add to their portfolios.